 Throughout Israel's history, God's grace and mercy poured over His chosen people in a cleansing flood of refreshing streams, for the Lord longs to shower compassion, mercy, comfort, and grace onto His distressed people, and to bring them to victory in their lives.A succession of prophets had told Israel that by returning to Him and trusting in His Word they would be saved from their enemies and be blessed abundantly.

-Indeed David lists the evil lies, corrupt speech, vain babblings, flattering lips and hidden motives of double-hearted and deceitful men, and takes comfort in the knowledge that one day the Lord will stop all flattering lips - and that every boastful tongue will be silenced before the judgement throne of God.
+Indeed, David lists the evil lies, corrupt speech, vain babblings, flattering lips, and hidden motives of double-hearted and deceitful men, and takes comfort in the knowledge that one day the Lord will stop all flattering lips, and every boastful tongue will be silenced before the judgement throne of God.

-The gracious words of the Lord Jesus are light and life; they are health and wholeness, they are truth and love and they are words of great comfort for all His children.
+The gracious words of the Lord Jesus are light and life, health and wholeness, truth and love, and they are words of great comfort for all His children.

-The gracious words of the Lord Jesus are light and life; they are health and wholeness, they are truth and love, they are peace and comfort - and these words are spoken to you that you may be kept from stumbling.
+The gracious words of the Lord Jesus are light and life, health and wholeness, truth and love, peace and comfort, and these words are spoken to you that you may be kept from stumbling.

-Paul was not envious of his position in society, but filled with joy and comfort that this beloved son-in-the-faith was showing such godly growth and spiritual grace.
+Paul was not envious of Philemon's position in society, but filled with joy and comfort that this beloved son-in-the-faith was showing such godly growth and spiritual grace.

-Yet He was able to communicate to His confused and fearful followers, both deep comfort, and the stark reality of what laid ahead.
+Yet, He was able to communicate to His confused and fearful followers, both deep comfort and the stark reality of what lay ahead.

-But this shocking and fearful announcement was counted with the most beautiful words of deep, deep comfort that our Saviour uttered on that eve of our Salvation – words of consolation and succour, words that were to bring reassurance and support; strength, hope and courage to generations who have trusted in Christ as Saviour.
+But these shocking and fearful announcements were countered with the most beautiful words of deep, deep comfort that our Saviour uttered on that eve of our salvation.

 In the midst of his declining ministry, and as a comfort to his distressed disciples, John gave the most beautiful explanation of his relationship to Jesus.

-We do not know the exact nature of Paul's 'thorn', but we do know that in addition to this satanic 'messenger', God also permitted His bond-servant,to experience significant suffering, dangers hardship and rejection, but in it all the Lord gave Paul a message that has been a comfort to countless saints, down through the ages: My grace is sufficient for you, for My power is made perfect in weakness.
+But in the midst of all this trouble, the Lord gave Paul a message that has been a comfort to countless saints, down through the ages: My grace is sufficient for you, for My power is made perfect in weakness.

 When we live by faith, we remain in fellowship with the Lord, and can become healing balm and a godly comfort in the lives of others, who are facing similar difficulties.